Skip to main content

 github

-The github command presents the unique contributors for the provided GitHub repositories or organizations.
+The github command retrieves the number of unique contributors for the provided GitHub repositories or organizations.
 Contributors are found by visiting all repositories and comparing the author property of each commit.
 Bots are counted as contributors if their commits do not have “type” as “Bot” (dependabot is correctly excluded).
-Contributors who commit with different names in git configurations will be counted as different contributors.

 Notice